AmberLBurroughs/hoover/view/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 1) Download the client repository to a local machine and open the repository in an IDE of choice.

-2) Install dependencies & run application
+2) Install dependencies and run application
 ```
 # Open a new shell navigate into the client directory
 $ yarn install || npm i